Larrikinau/overseerr-content-filtering/README.md

 ### Content Filtering Setup
 **Admin Users Only:**
 1. Navigate to **Settings** → **Users** → **User Settings**
+2. Select the user you want to configure
-2. Configure **Rating Preferences** for users:
+3. Configure **Rating Preferences** for that specific user:
-   - **Max Movie Rating**: Set maximum allowed movie rating
+   - **Max Movie Rating**: Set maximum allowed movie rating for this user
-   - **Max TV Rating**: Set maximum allowed TV show rating
+   - **Max TV Rating**: Set maximum allowed TV show rating for this user
-3. Save settings - filtering applies immediately
+4. Save settings - filtering applies immediately to that user

+**Important Notes:**
+- **Admin Control**: Only administrators can modify content rating settings for any user
+- **Per-User Settings**: Admins can set different rating limits for each individual user
-**Note**: Only administrators can modify content rating settings.
-Regular users cannot see or change these controls.
+- **User Restrictions**: Regular users cannot see or change their own rating restrictions
+- **Centralized Management**: All content filtering decisions are made by administrators

 ### Rating System
 - **Movies**: G → PG → PG-13 → R → NC-17 (admins set maximum allowed rating per user)